Specy/s68k/README.md

 - **Program**: what the assembler produces — the assembled instructions with their addresses, sizes and source locations, the initial contents of memory, the symbols, and the entry point.
 It is the only thing the interpreter reads, and it holds no source: an instruction reaches its line through its location, which is a file, a line and a range of columns.

-- **Interpreter** (`src/interpreter.rs`): fed a program, it runs it — registers, memory, flags, one step at a time or to the end, with an undo history, breakpoints given as `{ file, line }`, and a call stack that names the routine each frame is in.
+- **Interpreter** (`src/interpreter.rs`): fed a program, it runs it — registers, memory, the status register, one step at a time or to the end, with an undo history, breakpoints given as `{ file, line }`, and a call stack that names the routine each frame is in.
 It never reads source and never parses anything.

 A **diagnostic** carries a severity (error, warning or suggestion), a stable code, a message, often a hint saying what to write instead, and related locations; it is what the editor draws and what this project is really about.